Prime Minister missteps, ongoing conflict between the U.S. and Iran, and climate change strikes around the world are big news stories this week.

 We’ll look at Colorado’s existing gun laws, new proposals and how the battle for the Second Amendment is playing out at the state level around the country.

 This show was produced by one of our Across America producers, James Morrison.
-Find out more about him and our project here.
 Text by Kathryn Fink.

 - Leigh Paterson Reporter, KUNC; fellow, Guns & America @leighspaterson